Line

 Another factor that could be used

-to influence a bill is the font size of finished formatted
+to influence medical transcription billing is the font size

-this problem.
-A gross character is billed the same regardless
+will eliminate this problem.
+A gross character is billed the

 Depending on the average length